 Los Angeles County recorded 24 new single-family homes sold in April compared to 52 new homes sold during the same time last year.

 New home sales are significantly down year over year as COVID-19 impacts real estate markets around the world.
 Beverly Hills’ most affluent 90210 zip code did not post any new single-family home sales in the Multiple Listing Service (MLS) April 2020.

 Learn More About Your Local Market

 New home sale numbers vary city by city.
-Whether you’re interested in sales data in Beverly Hills, or would like information based on a little-big city like Cleveland, Ohio; contact Marc Anthony for custom data relevant to you at no charge.
+Whether you’re interested in sales data in Beverly Hills or would like information based on a little-big town like Cleveland, Ohio, contact Marc Anthony for custom data relevant to you at no charge.